pyranges/pyrle/README.md

 #   Lengths:  1  1  1  3  4  2  8
 #   Values :  3  4  6  7 10  6  8
 ```

-## When not to use Rles

-In constructed degenerate cases, the arithmetic operations are n^2.
-This is when your data is wildly heterogenous and Rles aren't applicable.